6 Solar Facts That Will Change the Way You Think About Energy

 This is the statistic that stops conversations.

-According to the International Energy Agency’s Energy Technology Perspectives 2024 report, a single large container ship filled with solar PV modules can generate — once those panels are installed — as much electricity as the coal from more than 100 large bulk ships.
-Updated analysis from early 2025, accounting for improvements in panel efficiency, has revised that figure upward: one shipload of solar now equates to approximately 120 coal carriers, or 57 LNG tankers.
+According to the International Energy Agency’s Energy Technology Perspectives 2024 report, a single large container ship filled with solar modules can generate as much electricity as the coal from more than 100 large bulk ships.
+(This is once those panels are installed.)

 The reason comes down to a fundamental difference in how the technologies work.
 Coal is burned once to generate heat, much of which is wasted in the conversion to electricity.
-Solar panels, once manufactured and installed, convert sunlight to electricity directly — and they keep doing it for 25 to 40 years, with no ongoing fuel cost, no combustion, no waste heat, and no emissions.

 Roughly 40% of all global bulk shipping is the transportation of fossil fuels.
 Those ships themselves run on fossil fuels.
 The system is, at its core, extraordinarily inefficient.
-Solar — manufactured once, shipped once, installed once, generating clean electricity for four decades — is something structurally different.

-And for anyone in Kent: the next time you look out over the English Channel and watch the shipping lanes, consider what those vessels are carrying.
 The bulk carriers are almost certainly transporting fuel that will be burned once and gone.
 One of those container ships, loaded instead with high-efficiency solar panels, would — once installed — outperform 120 of them.

 Sources: IEA Energy Technology Perspectives 2024; RenewEconomy (reneweconomy.com.au); Follow This (follow-this.org).